tomzo/gocd-preflight-demo/README.md

 sudo chmod +x /usr/local/bin/dojo
 ```

-Then to setup GoCD server and linked docker container with gocd-cli run following command at the root of the project:
+Then to setup GoCD server and linked docker container with gocd-cli run the following command at the root of the project:
 ```
 ./tasks setup_gocd
 ```